UPDATED FOR 2023-24 - AUGUST 2023

 Expected Ticket Availability

-Despite Bremen's on-field fortunes tailing off in recent years, demand for tickets remains high; and hate-filled Nordderby clashes with public enemy No.1 Hamburger SV, along with matches against Bayern, Dortmund and Schalke 04 will sell-out.
+Despite Bremen's on-field fortunes tailing off in recent years, demand for tickets remains high; and hate-filled Nordderby clashes with public enemy No.1 Hamburger SV, or Bundesliga clashes with Bayern and Dortmund will sell-out.
 The advice therefore is to get organised and buy your ticket well in advance.
 This will also ensure you have a good choice of where to sit/stand and to be able to avoid the lower tier immediately below the away support chucking their beer and other stuff around.
 Ticket prices are on the steep side so early booking will also help you avoid being left with only the more expensive seats to choose from.

 Bremen's 'Ausländer' (Foreigner) friendly online ticket shop gives you information about buying tickets in English.
 You could always give them a ring or send an email to the club explaining what you're after if you prefer.
 The usual ABC approach to categorising matches is used here and most matches are rated as B. Roughly speaking therefore, expect to pay €25 - €75 for seats, and €17 to stand on the terraces.

-Tickets can also be bought from the ticket office at the ground if you already find yourself in Bremen (9am-6pm, Mon-Thu; 9am-4pm, Fri; opening hours vary on a matchday).
+Tickets can also be bought from the ticket office at the ground if you already find yourself in Bremen (9am-6pm, Mon-Thu; 9am-4pm, Fri; 9am-6pm on a matchday).

-The club operates its own Ticket Exchange site and so this is a good place to head if you've ignored our advice about being quick to buy tickets and you're looking at attending a match that has already sold-out.
+The club operates its own Ticket Exchange site and so this might throw up late tickets if you're looking at attending a match that has already sold-out.
 More information can be found here.